Payment and Reimbursement

 continue the exercises on my own?

-Our goal is to educate the patient so that
+Our goal is to educate the participants so

-they can continue to exercise on their own
+that they can continue to exercise on their

-come back to CHIP for help or to update your
+graduate to come back to CHIP for help or to

 - Do I need to buy